 - Notice of the possibility of the prosecution must have been sent by the prosecutor within 14 days of the offence either to the driver or the registered keeper of the vehicle.

 This requirement also applies to the offence of speeding.
-Our expert motoring lawyers investigate all aspects of speeding offences to ensure that the prosecution have not failed to comply with their requirements.
-Our lawyers have successfully defended speeding offences due to identifying failures by the prosecution.
+Our expert motoring lawyers investigate all aspects of speeding offences to ensure that the prosecution has not failed to comply with their requirements.
+Our lawyers have successfully defended speeding tickets due to identifying failures by the prosecution.